 - A writing sample of 3 poems

-- If you are applying for a scholarship, you'll be able to do that here.
+- Those applying for a scholarship will be able to do so in this application.

 Application Help: